MicrosoftCloudEssentials-LearningHub/MS-Fabric-Essentials-Workshop/AzurePortal/1_MedallionArch/README.md

    - Determine the sources from which you'll ingest data.
    - List all the data sources such as databases, APIs, file systems, etc.

-     > Let's suppose you have your data locally as csv, you can upload your data to the raw layer:
+     > Let's suppose you have your data locally as csv, you can upload your data to the raw layer.
+Click [to access sample files in case you don't have any data at the moment](./sample_files)

         <img width="550" alt="image" src="https://github.com/user-attachments/assets/0ebd4ca9-80f6-4d1c-a28c-fc7ab6988538">